Support Groups and Regional Get TogethersRick Frith2024-02-28T13:19:05-05:00

 If you request to be a member, you MUST be a PARENT or PRIMARY caregiver to an XXYY boy or man to be approved.
 You will receive 3 questions when you request membership that must be answered before being approved.
 If you need help with translating to another language, please contact an administrator of this group.
 Thank you!

-How to Start an AXYS-affiliated Support Group
+Start an AXYS Group

-Reasons to consider forming a local support group:
+Reasons to consider forming a local group:

-- To create a network of people concerned about X and Y variations
+Create a network of people concerned about X and Y variations

-- To bring together the collective wisdom of people who have experienced similar challenges
+Bring together the collective wisdom of people who have experienced similar challenges

-- To create a group that can make a difference in your community
+Create a group that can make a difference in your community

-- Use of AXYS webinar software to hold virtual meetings or feature a remote speaker, and limited funding (FY 2027-18) for honoraria or fees for audiovisual support
+Use of AXYS webinar software to hold virtual meetings or feature a remote speaker

-Support groups can meet in homes, public meetings spaces at libraries or churches and synagogues, or in community rooms at hospitals.
-Many support groups have found that a mix of meetings with speakers and group discussion, and social events such as picnics or meetings at restaurants works best to build a strong network.
-Current support group leaders are happy to mentor new leaders.
+Many groups have found that a meetings with a speaker and group discussion, and social events such as picnics or meetings at restaurants work best to build a strong network.
+Current group leaders are happy to mentor new volunteers.